Title: Library Consultant, Services To Children and Teens

-Hourly Rate: 26.920000
+Hourly Rate: $27.90

 Resumes will not be accepted via e-mail.
 You must apply online to be considered.

-Master's degree in library science from an institution accredited by the American Library Association AND five (5) years or more of professional library experience after the degree, including responsibility in collection development, programming, patron service, developing policies and procedures, and administrative duties, such as budgeting, staff supervision, marketing and public relations, strategic planning, and making public presentations, INCLUDING four (4) years or more in youth services in a public library, and including responsibility for collection development for children and teens.
+Master's degree in library science from an institution accredited by the American Library Association or equivalent AND five (5) years or more of professional library experience after the degree, including responsibility in collection development, programming, patron service, developing policies and procedures, and administrative duties, such as budgeting, staff supervision, marketing and public relations, strategic planning, and making public presentations, INCLUDING four (4) years or more in youth services in a public library, and including responsibility for collection development for children and teens.

-Equal Employment Opportunity
+Equal Opportunity Employer

 The State of Vermont is an Equal Opportunity Employer.
 Applications from women, individuals with disabilities, veterans, and people from diverse cultural backgrounds are encouraged.